Lecrapouille/TimedPetriNetEditor/README.md

 ## Interface with Julia

 This is still a in gestation API.
-The path of the shared library `libtpne.so` (compiled by the Makefile) has to be known to be used by Julia.
+The path of the shared library `libtimedpetrineteditor.so` (compiled by the Makefile) has to be known to be used by Julia.
 For the moment you need the `dev` branch of [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package (WIP).